arjun-po/arjun-po/README.md

 👋 About Me

-I'm a Computer Engineering Diploma Holder with a strong passion for software quality and user experience.
-While I’ve enjoyed building websites and apps, I’ve recently developed a deep interest in Software Testing (QA) — understanding how products fail, and how to make them more reliable and user-friendly.

-I'm actively learning manual testing, including writing test cases, reporting bugs, and validating key features.
-My goal is to begin my journey as a QA Intern, grow with real-world experience, and become a dependable part of a quality-driven tech team.

-🧠 Currently Exploring:

-  🧪 Software Testing – Manual Testing, Test Case Design, Bug Reporting
+I’m a Computer Engineering Diploma holder with a strong interest in building and improving technology that solves real-world problems.
+Through my academic and internship experiences, I’ve explored web and mobile app development, UI/UX design basics, and how software functions behind the scenes.

 🌱 Goals:

-  Start my career as a QA Intern
+Start my career in a tech role that allows hands-on learning

-  Gain hands-on experience in testing real software

-  Join a collaborative tech team focused on software quality
+Be part of a team that values quality and collaboration

-  Keep improving my debugging, test design, and analysis skills
+Keep growing my skills in development, testing, or analysis

+Gain real-world experience and evolve with the industry

-🚀 "I may be a beginner — but I'm learning, testing, and improving every day!"
+🚀 "I may be a beginner — but I'm learning,and improving every day!"